The OISE Bursary Program

 Fall bursary applications will not be processed until UTAPS information is available from Enrolment Services.
 We expect to receive confirmation about UTAPS amounts in early October.

 Winter bursary applications will be accepted from January 1 until March 15.

 Please refer to this website for the most up-to-date information.

 Bursary applications will be processed on an on-going, continual basis throughout each academic session.
 You may apply for – and receive – a bursary once per academic session (fall term/winter term/summer term; Masters programs other than MT: fall term/winter term only).
 Supporting documentation must accompany EACH bursary application if you are claiming additional expenses.

 1. Apply for a bursary online.
-You will have two weeks to submit any supporting documentation to Student Services in order to substantiate any additional expense claims.
+You will have two weeks to submit any supporting documentation to Student Engagement in order to substantiate any additional expense claims.
 We have an after hours drop-box if you are unable to make it to the office between 8:30 am and 4:30 pm (the office closes at 4 pm in July and August).
 Or, documents can be mailed to our address:

 RE: Bursary Expenses